Cookie preferences

 There are specific rules for non-compete clauses in franchising and commercial agency agreements.

-Post-term non-compete clauses in franchising agreements (Art.479 Commercial law) must be provided in a written form and cannot exceed 1 (one) year.
+Post-term non-compete clauses in franchising agreements (Art.
+479 Commercial law) must be provided in a written form and cannot exceed 1 (one) year.
 The franchisor is obliged to reimburse the franchisee during the post-termination non-compete period, except when the agreement was terminated by the franchisor due to reputational risks or on valid grounds which are the franchisee’s fault.

 For non-compete clauses in commercial agency agreements (Art.
 61 Commercial law) reference is made to the Q&A on agency agreements (Q19 and following).

 Further, the Latvian national vertical block exemption regulation (the Cabinet of Ministers Regulation No. 797 “Regulations Regarding Non-subjection of Certain Vertical Agreements to the Prohibition of the Agreement Specified in Art.
-11, Paragraph One of the Competition Law” adopted 29 September 2008, hereinafter – “Regulations 797”), is largely based upon and harmonized by the Regulation (EU) 330/2010, but provide for different exemption thresholds to be applied for agreements under Latvian jurisdiction.
+11, Paragraph One Competition Law” adopted 29 September 2008, hereinafter – “Regulations 797”), is largely based upon and harmonized by the Regulation (EU) 330/2010, but provide for different exemption thresholds to be applied for agreements under Latvian jurisdiction.

 Under the EU Regulation, the relevant market share threshold is 30% for the buyer and the supplier, whereas under Regulation 797 the following market share thresholds apply:

-• (i) The market share of the supplier and the buyer each does not exceed 10% (Art.
+(i) The market share of the supplier and the buyer each does not exceed 10% (Art.
 3 Regulation 797).
 It is worth noting that in strict legal terms, the 10% limit is not the de minimis (there are no express national law provisions following the de minimis notice), however, the Latvian Competition Council has referred to such agreements in its RPM Guidelines as agreements with “negligible effect on competition”, making a reference to the EC De Minimis Notice.
 In practice, the Latvian Competition Council would also likely to follow the de minimis approach when assessing the agreements; or

-• (ii) The market share of the supplier does not exceed 30%, except for exclusive distribution agreements; (Art.
+(ii) The market share of the supplier does not exceed 30%, except for exclusive distribution agreements; (Art.
 4 Regulation 797); or

-• (iii) The market share of the buyer does not exceed 30% in case of exclusive distribution agreements (Art.
-5 Regulation 797).;
+(iii) The market share of the buyer does not exceed 30% in case of exclusive distribution agreements (Art.
+5 Regulation 797);

-• (iv) The market share of each undertaking does not exceed 10% in case of an agreement between an undertaking (a retailer) and retailer’s association; or an agreement between a retailer’s association and a supplier (Art.
-10 Regulation 797);
+(iv) The market share of each undertaking does not exceed 10% in case of an agreement between an undertaking (a retailer) and retailer’s association; or an agreement between a retailer’s association and a supplier (Art.
+10 Regulation 797).

 For (i) and (ii):